tmaciejewski/ipa/README.md

 # IPA

 IPA stands for InfoPasażer Archives.
-InfoPasażer is a site maintained by PKP (National Polish Railways) that shows informations about all trains (even not owned by PKP), eg. their current position and delay.
+InfoPasażer is a site maintained by PKP (National Polish Railways) that shows information about all trains (even not owned by PKP), eg. their current position and delay.
 The site is great, but trains disappear as soon as they reach their destinations; hence the idea of archiving it.

 This project consists of: